PolnareffPark/QuPCA/QPCA/docs1/Example of QPCA usage.rst

    array([[ 0.97257301, -0.22836194],
         [ 0.23277106,  0.97266614]])

-With the boolean flag :obj:`~QPCA.decomposition.QPCA.plot_peaks` set to True, you can visualize a plot like the one below, where you can see the peaks that represent the eigenvalues that phase estimation approximates with high probability.
+By setting the boolean flag :obj:`~QPCA.decomposition.QPCA.plot_peaks` to True, , you can visualize a plot similar to the one below.
+The plot displays peaks that represent the eigenvalues approximated with high probability by the phase estimation.
-As you can see, here the two peaks are 0.92 and 0.07 which are the two eigenvalues that you are able to estimate with the resolution and the number of shots that you provide.
+In this example, the two peaks are 0.92 and 0.07, which correspond to the two estimated eigenvalues based on the provided resolution and number of shots.

 .. image:: Images/peaks.png

-Finally, you can reconstruct the original input matrix using :meth:`~QPCA.decomposition.QPCA.quantum_input_matrix_reconstruction`.
+Finally, you can reconstruct the original input matrix using the :meth:`~QPCA.decomposition.QPCA.quantum_input_matrix_reconstruction`.

 ..  code-block:: python